Dynamics of disordered quantum systems with two- and three-dimensional tensor networks

-In order to apply gates to a tensor network and extract information from it (e.g.~measure observables) it is in general necessary to take the derivative of the tensor network representing the norm of the wave function $\braket{\psi \vert \psi}$ with respect to some subset of the tensors in $\ket{\psi}$ and their conjugates.
-The resulting tensors are commonly called ``environments'' in the literature.
-When the original network $\ket{\psi}$ contains loops the contractions necessary to compute derivatives are not efficiently computable in general \cite{Schuch2007, HaferKamp2020} and an approximate, `low-rank' form for the derivatives must be found instead.
+In order to apply gates to a tensor network and extract information from it (e.g.~measure observables) it is in general necessary to take the derivative of the tensor network representing the norm of the wave function $\langle \psi \vert \psi \rangle$ with respect to some subset of the tensors in $\vert \psi \rangle$ and their conjugates.
+When the original network $\vert \psi \rangle$ contains loops the contractions necessary to compute derivatives are not efficiently computable in general \cite{Schuch2007, HaferKamp2020} and an approximate, `low-rank' form for the derivatives must be found instead.

-When applying nearest-neighbor gates (which, in the present case, stem from a second-order Trotterization of the propagator over a short time period $\delta t$) we use standard BP-based message passing to find an approximate separable (i.e.~rank-$1$) form for this derivative and truncate the virtual bonds conditioned on this approximation \cite{Alkabetz2021, tindallbeliefpropagation} --- which is the same approximation as in the widely used simple update gate application algorithm \cite{Vidal2003, Vidal2004, Jiang2008}.
-While in a loopy network this can lead to an uncontrolled, biased truncation of the virtual bond, the BP-based simple update method is extremely efficient compared to more controlled update methods \cite{Lubasch2014, Phien2015} yet still has the property that when no truncation is performed there is no error in the application of the gate (see the Methods section for technical details and the scaling of the algorithm).
-We find that the efficiency of the BP method is fundamental for keeping up with the entanglement generated by the annealing circuits studied in this work and thus for maintaining a low overall truncation error given the computational resources available to us \footnote{When applying a given gate, using more sophisticated contraction methods to form the environment will yield a more accurate gate application, but the computational overhead limits the bond dimension that can be reached and thus gates later in the evolution end up accumulating more errors.}.
+When applying nearest-neighbor gates (following a second-order Trotterization of the propagator) we use standard BP-based message passing to find an approximate separable (i.e.~rank-$1$) form for this derivative and truncate the virtual bonds conditioned on this approximation \cite{Alkabetz2021, tindallbeliefpropagation, Vidal2004, Jiang2008}.
+This BP-based ``simple update" method is extremely efficient compared to more controlled update methods \cite{Lubasch2014, Phien2015}.
+Although it can lead to uncontrolled truncations of the virtual bonds, it still has the property that when no truncation is performed there is no error in the application of the gate \cite{Supplementary}.
+We find that the efficiency of the BP method is fundamental for capturing the entanglement generated by the annealing circuits studied in this work and thus for maintaining a low overall truncation error given the computational resources available to us.